 To determine whether there was a difference in effectiveness between ionized water and the other decontaminants at different contact times, mean %AR was compared using 2-way ANOVA at a 0.05 level of significance.
 A simple main-effect analysis was done if a significant interaction between the decontaminants and the contact time was found.
-If there was no significant interaction
+If there was no significant interaction but there was a significant difference, multiple comparisons using the Tukey honest-significant-difference post hoc test were done.

-TABLE 1

-Effectiveness of Decontaminants Against
+TABLE 1Effectiveness of Decontaminants Against 99mTc-Pertechnetate

-99mTc-Pertechnetate